caoimheD/pp5-ecommerce-store/README.md

 Admin users
 - As an admin user I can create, view, update and delete products so that I can manage the store
 - As a site admin I can delete reviews so that old or spam reviews can be removed

+Wireframes and design

+The design is a simple layout, but with some bright colours to keep the pages interesting.
+The header image contains pages of books, to keep with the theme of the book shop.
+The colour palatte was chosen from coolors.co, based on the colours from the header image.

+SEO and digital marketing

 <a name="features"></a>
 ## Features